 The Act came into force in 1979.
 Changes to the Act in 1990 and subsequent years continued the evolution of occupational health and safety legislation since its original enactment.
-These changes have strengthened requirements for occupational health and safety in Ontario workplaces, reinforced the Internal Responsibility System (IRS) and the workplace structures, in particular the joint health and safety committees.
+These changes have strengthened the requirements for occupational health and safety in Ontario workplaces and have reinforced the Internal Responsibility System (IRS) and the workplace structures, in particular the joint health and safety committees.

 Employers should note that the Act makes it clear that the employers have the greatest responsibilities with respect to health and safety in the workplace.
-However all workplace parties have a role and a responsibility for promoting health and safety in the workplace.
+However all workplace parties have a role to play to ensure that health and safety requirements are met in the workplace.
+All workplace parties have a responsibility for promoting health and safety in the workplace and a role to play to help the workplace be in compliance with the statutory requirements set out under the Act.
+The respective roles and responsibilities for all workplace parties are detailed in the Act.
 This is the basis for the Internal Responsibility System.

 Every improvement in occupational health and safety benefits all of us.
 Through cooperation and commitment, we can make Ontario a safer and healthier place in which to work.